actions-marketplace-validations/kubikobot_delete-comment/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p>

-# Github Action to delete comments by username
+# Github Action to delete comments by username using node18

-Delete-comment Action will delete comments from issues/prs by username.
+Delete-Github comment Action will delete comments from issues/prs by username.
 You can either specify an issue number on which to remove comments or let the action remove all comments across the repository.